Trojan0101/formula_ocr/README.md

      ```

 3) Move tesseract trained datasets for english, japanese, korean, chinese traditional, and chinese simplified to tessdata path in server:

-   * Use WinScp to move files to the server
+   * Use WinScp to move files to the server from `https://github.com/tesseract-ocr/tessdata/tree/main`

 4) Install dependencies:
     ```bash